-Typically we find that eco-friendly products are quite expensive, which is particularly true for fashion accessories and goods.
-Some of them are not very functional as well.
-However, the city of Pune is proud to have created a colorful environmentally-friendly product that is not only useful and affordable, but also makes trendy style statement!
-“Osho Chappals” that adorn many a feet in the city are now making their mark across the country.
+Some of us eco-conscious consumers realize that eco-friendly products are quite expensive, which is particularly true for fashion accessories and goods.
+Some of these goods are not very functional as well.
+However, the city of Pune is proud to have created a colorful environmentally-friendly product that is not only useful and affordable, but also makes a trendy style statement!
+“Osho Chappals” that adorn many a foot in the city are now making their mark across the globe.

 It so happened that straw slippers were a rage in Japan and a few Japanese Sanyasis brought them along when they came to the Osho Commune.
 Given the ingenuity of Indian entrepreneurs, this idea was soon turned into a tangible product.
 These straw slippers sparked the Indian creative mind so much that local Pune manufacturers started to make their own version of the footwear.
 Soon several craftsmen in Delhi, Mumbai, Chennai, and Rajasthan began to practice the art of making these slippers and added their own innovations to them as well.